aregtech/areg-sdk/docs/HelloService.md

 * In _project #3_, multiple clients can start and the starting order plays no role, because service discovery is automated.

 When creating a service provider and service consumer, it is important to keep in mind the following notes:
-1. The **Component** serves as the holder of the servicing objects (service provider and/or service consumer).
+1. The **Component** is the holder of the servicing objects (service provider and/or service consumer).
-1. The **Component** can provide multiple services, multiple consumers or be a mixture of service providers and clients.
+2. The **Component** can provide and consume multiple services, and can be a mixture of service providers and consumers.
-1. The same service provider can be instantiated multiple times, but instances should run in different threads.
+3. The same service provider can be instantiated multiple times, but instances should run in different threads or processes, ans must differ by _Role Name_.
-1. The services differ by service _interface name_ and/or a _role name_, and the consumers refer to the service by _role name_ in the _model_.
+4. The consumers refer to the services _Role Name_, because same implementation of the service can be instantiated multiple times.
-1. Instances of the service provider and its consumer can be in the same thread.
+5. Instances of the service provider and its consumer can be in the same thread.
-1. The role names of the _Local_ services are unique within the same process, and the role names of the _Public_ services are unique within the same network.
+6. The _Role Names_ of the _Local_ services are unique within the same process, and the _Role Names_ of the _Public_ services are unique within the same network.
-1. Service consumers know the availability of the service via the notification callback `void serviceConnected(bool isConnected, ProxyBase& proxy)`, where `isConnected` parameter indicates the connection status.
+7. Service consumers know the availability of the service via the notification callback `void serviceConnected(bool isConnected, ProxyBase& proxy)`, where `isConnected` parameter indicates the connection status.
-1. Service providers know the consumer connection via the notification callback `void clientConnected(const ProxyAddress& client, bool isConnected)`, where `isConnected` parameter indicates the connection status.
+8. Service providers know a new consumer connection via the notification callback `void clientConnected(const ProxyAddress& client, bool isConnected)`, where `isConnected` parameter indicates the connection status.

 ---